PieLabs/pie-docs/developing/pie-development/quickstart.md

       <pie-toggle pie-id="1"></pie-toggle>
     </div>

-Once this is done, we have the base setup for our custom PIE.
+Once this is done, we have the base setup for our PIE.

 ### Running the demo

-In order to display our configured PIE in a browser, run the `info` task:
+In order to display our configured PIE in a browser, run the `info` task from the root of the project:

     pie info